-You can track video-meeting activity in your organization using the Google Meet audit log.
-For example, you can see when a user starts a meeting, where they’re joining meetings from, and who was in a meeting.
+As an administrator, you can use the audit and investigation page to run searches related to Meet log events.
+There you can review meeting activity in your organization.
+For example, you can find out when a user starts a meeting, where they’re joining meetings from, and who was in a meeting.

 Need help during a meeting or for a specific meeting?

 You can troubleshoot meetings in real time using the Meet quality tool.
 Go to Track meeting quality and statistics.